alikarimii/nestjs-micro/README.md

 ## Description

-Microservice implementation using NestJS and NatS.
+This project is a simple example of how to implement microservices using NestJS and NATS.
+[Medium](https://medium.com/@alikarimi20200/implementation-of-nestjs-microservice-with-nats-a035e0acc8c6)

 ## Installation